 Introducing an NPS program means new metrics, new workflows, shorter, more frequent surveys, and new insights.
 It’s only natural that so much change so soon can prompt pushback from within your organization.

 To counter this, you need to:

 Create a sense of urgency and use it to get the C-suite on board.
-Your C-suite team are the ultimate decision-makers.
-Getting their buy-in from the start can smooth the path towards implementing NPS throughout your company.
+Your C-suite team is the ultimate decision-makers.
+Getting their buy-in from the start can smooth the path toward implementing NPS throughout your company.
 To do this, establish a sense of urgency, demonstrating the problem in terms your executives will respond to (e.g., if your customer retention rate falls below 90%, you’ll lose at least 10% of yearly revenue).

 From there, you can build a strong case that the insights gained will improve processes for mid-level management and workplace satisfaction for frontline staff.

 To help make the case for investing in your CX, work out how much doing nothing is costing you right now with our ROI calculator.